akka/akka/akka-docs/src/main/paradox/scala/remoting.md

 @@@ note

-In order to ensure serializability of `Props` when passing constructor arguments to the actor being created, do not make the factory an inner class: this will inherently capture a reference to its enclosing object, which in most cases is not serializable.
-It is best to create a factory method in the companion object of the actor’s class.
+In order to ensure serializability of `Props` when passing constructor arguments to the actor being created, do not make the factory @scala[an]@java[a non-static] inner class: this will inherently capture a reference to its enclosing object, which in most cases is not serializable.
+It is best to @scala[create a factory method in the companion object of the actor’s class]@java[make a static inner class which implements `Creator<T extends Actor>`].

 Serializability of all Props can be tested by setting the configuration item `akka.actor.serialize-creators=on`.
 Only Props whose `deploy` has